f5devcentral/f5-big-iq-lab/docs/class4/module4/lab2.rst

 13. Select ``POST BIG-IQ AS3 Declaration`` and change the management IP address to **10.1.1.15**.

-14. Copy below example of an AS3 Declaration and paste as the Body of your declaration.
+14. Copy below example of an AS3 Declaration and paste as the body of your declaration.

   POST ``https\:\/\/10.1.1.15/mgmt/shared/appsvcs/declare?async=true``